Eddie Cantor: Animation

 Cantor appears in caricature form in numerous Looney Tunes cartoons produced for Warner Bros., although he was often voiced by an imitator.
-Beginning with I Like Mountain Music (1933), other animated Cantor cameos include Shuffle Off to Buffalo (Harman-Ising, 1933) and Billboard Frolics (Friz Freleng, 1935).
-Eddie Cantor is one of the four "down on their luck" stars (along with Bing Crosby, Al Jolson, and Jack Benny) snubbed by Elmer Fudd in What’s Up, Doc?
-(Bob McKimson, 1950).
-In Farm Frolics (Bob Clampett, 1941), a horse, asked by the narrator to "do a canter", promptly launches into a singing, dancing, eye-rolling impression.
+Beginning with I Like Mountain Music (1933), other animated Cantor cameos include Shuffle Off to Buffalo (1933) and Billboard Frolics (1935).
+Eddie Cantor is one of the four "down on their luck" stars (along with Bing Crosby, Al Jolson, and Jack Benny) snubbed by Elmer Fudd in What's Up, Doc?
+(1950).
+In Farm Frolics (1941), a horse, asked by the narrator to "do a canter", promptly launches into a singing, dancing, eye-rolling impression.
 The Cantor gag that got the most mileage, however, was his oft-repeated wish for a son after five famous daughters.
-Slap-Happy Pappy (Clampett, 1940) features an "Eddie Cackler" rooster that wants a boy, to little avail.
-Other references can be found in Baby Bottleneck (Clampett, 1946) and Circus Today (Tex Avery, 1940).
-In Merrie Melodies, The Coo-Coo Nut Grove Cantor's many daughters are referenced by a group of singing quintuplet girls.
-In Porky’s Naughty Nephew (Clampett, 1938) a swimming Cantor gleefully adopts a "buoy".
-An animated Cantor also appears prominently in Walt Disney's "Mother Goose Goes Hollywood" (Wilfred Jackson, 1938) as Little Jack Horner, who sings "Sing a Song of Sixpence".
+Slap Happy Pappy (1940) features an "Eddie Cackler" rooster that wants a boy, to little avail.
+Other references can be found in Baby Bottleneck (1946) and Circus Today (1940).
+In Merrie Melodies, The Coo-Coo Nut Grove, Cantor's many daughters are referenced by a group of singing quintuplet girls.
+In Porky's Naughty Nephew (Clampett, 1938) a swimming Cantor gleefully adopts a "buoy".
+An animated Cantor also appears prominently in Walt Disney's "Mother Goose Goes Hollywood" (1938) as Little Jack Horner, who sings "Sing a Song of Sixpence".